MicrosoftDocs/azure-docs/articles/azure-large-instances/workloads/epic/create-a-volume-group.md

 ---
-title: Architecture
+title: Create a volume group
-description: Provides an overview of Epic for ALI architecture. ms.topic: conceptual ms.subservice: baremetal-epic ms.date: 06/01/2023
+description: Explains how to create an Epic for ALI volume group. ms.topic: conceptual ms.subservice: baremetal-epic ms.date: 06/01/2023
 ---

-#  Architecture h1
+#  Create a volume group h1

 content